MadhavSahi/FullStack-JavaScript-2022-23/Class-25-React_States-Hooks-API_19Feb_23/readme.md

 <hr>

 - Learnt more of React States and Hooks and used them.
+- Learnt about props and used them.
+- Learnt about major differences between class based and function based components in React.
 - Learnt about Axios and used it.
 - Learnt about API calling uing Axios.
 - Made web request and captured data from API.